 Slightly out of Cape Town, but definitely worth the drive:

 We also rate

 Got more time on your hands?
 Then add these other cool spots to your must-do list:

 - The Gin Bar

 - Chefs Warehouse at Maison

 - Homage 1862

 - The Silo

-Looking for the hottest new eateries around the Cape?
-Subscribe to our newsletter, and we’ll keep you informed.
+Looking for the hottest new eateries in Cape Town?
+Subscribe to our weekly newsletter, and we’ll keep you informed.